6110-sp25/6110-sp25.github.io/_pages/project/phase_3.md

 The TAs will review your design document as well as provide feedback on your code.
 Please make sure all code has been committed to your team's repository.
 It must include the following sections:

-1. **Design: (16 points) ** An overview of your design, an analysis of design alternatives you considered, and key design decisions for each of the parts below.
+1. **Design (16 points): ** An overview of your design, an analysis of design alternatives you considered, and key design decisions for each of the parts below.
 This section should help us *understand* your code, and *convince* us that it is sufficiently general, and let us know anything that might not be reflected in your code.
 You must, at a minimum, answer the above questions for the following parts of your compiler:
    - Your chosen scanner/parser implementation (1 point)
    - Your high-level IR (1 point)
    - Your semantic checker (2 points)